-They’re a medium sized dog and do make a great family pet, but will require plenty of training to overcome their protective instincts.
+They make a great family pet but will require plenty of training to overcome their protective instincts.

 They can be good around children but again will need to be eased into the situation.

-The Chinese Crested Dog is considered to be a small Chinese dog, and they do make excellent lap dogs.
+The Chinese Crested Dog is considered to be one of the small dog breeds originating in China.

 They still have fur on their head, feet, and tail, hence the “crested” part of their name.